Tibetan Sky Burial Custom

 The Relationship Between the Sky Burial and Tibetan Buddhism

-If during the sky burial ceremony, the vultures immediately rushing to the corpse and eating up soon is the most auspicious sign.
+During the sky burial ceremony, if the vultures immediately rush to the corpse and eat up soon, it is the most auspicious sign.
 It means that the dead have no more sin and the rebirth of life will begin again.
 The dead should have attained all the merits and virtues.
 If it has not been eaten up, on the contrary, it means that the deceased has committed a major sin during his lifetime, and the soul is difficult to get into reincarnation.
 The family members will be particularly painful and uneasy.
-They would burn the remains in presence of Lamas and monks who bless the spirits of the dead through prayers and chants.
+They would burn the remains in the presence of Lamas and monks who bless the spirits of the dead through prayers and chants.
 The chants are meant to free the spirit of the dead from the body and cleanse it of all its sins.

 Taboos of the Tibetan Sky Burial